-A parent teacher conference can be offered if needed.
+After 45 days of attendance, an assessment will be completed and shared with the family.
+Also, a parent teacher conference will be offered if needed.
 Families will need to contact the Director if a conference is requested.

 THE STAFF

 All SSAP staff members support the philosophy of the Program.
 Upon hire, they are required to submit a Pennsylvania Child Abuse History Clearance, PA State Police Criminal Record Check and FBI Fingerprinting.
 They also must have a bi-annual physical and once upon hire test for TB.
 Annually, all staff members complete 24 hours of training, Bloodborne Pathogens Training and follow hand-washing guidelines.
 Please refer to our website for more detailed information regarding classroom teachers.